 Wheelchair-accessible restrooms are available on the first, third and fourth floors of the Capitol, and other facilities are also on the second floor.

-There are vending machines on the first floor, where coffee, sodas and snacks are available; Cafe 244 (244 Washington St. SW) serves breakfast daily until 10 a.m. and lunch from 11 a.m. to 2 p.m.
-A food court on the bottom floor of the Sloppy Floyd Building keeps similar hours and features more options.
+There are vending machines on the first floor, where coffee, sodas and snacks are available; a cafeteria on the sixth floor of the Legislative Office Building serves breakfast daily until 10 a.m. and lunch from 11:30 a.m. to 2 p.m.
+A food court in the bottom of the Sloppy Floyd Building keeps similar hours.

 Dozens of monuments dot the Capitol grounds and the building’s interior.
-Descriptions of many works of art and monuments can be found here: georgiainfo.galileo.usg.edu/monument.htm.
+Find a description of each here: http://georgiainfo.galileo.usg.edu/monument.htm.